 Elizabeth, NJ 07207 USA

 - Get emergency help right away if you take too many morphine sulfate extended-release capsules (overdose).
-Morphine sulfate extended-release capsules overdose can cause life threatening breathing problems that can lead to death.
+When you first start taking morphine sulfate extended-release capsules, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - severe asthma, trouble breathing, or other lung problems.